Is your Pinterest craft board bursting at the seams?

 Now that you know what you’re going to sell, you need to figure out where to sell it.

 A third option would be to create your own website, a proposition that isn’t nearly as difficult as it sounds.
-There are a number of places on the Web, such as Weebly, that offer dummy-proof Web design and shopping cart options.
+There are a number of places on the web, such as Weebly and Squarespace, that offer dummy-proof web design and shopping cart options.
 However, again, the downside is lower traffic and also perhaps a selling venue that looks less polished.